 New Zealand’s first surviving quadruplets were born in Dunedin in 1935.
 Bruce, Mary, Kathleen and Vera Johnson attracted public and media attention from the moment they were born.
 A large state house was provided for the family (which grew to eight in total) and became a tourist attraction.
 Behind the scenes the Johnsons struggled – mother Kathleen Johnson wrote in a letter to Prime Minister Michael Joseph Savage, ‘How different is our lives to what the public think … Two pocket handkerchiefs and 10/- from a sewing guild was their birthday presents last year.’1

-Women over 30 are naturally more likely to have multiple children than their younger counterparts.
+Women over 30 are more likely to have multiple children than their younger counterparts.
 Delays in childbearing combined with fertility treatment led to a rise in the number of multiple births from the late 20th century.
 Between the 1880s and 1991, 9 to 11 live births per 1,000 confinements were twins (0.9–1.1%).
-In 2014 multiple births were 1.5% of all births and had been around this figure over the previous decade.
-This was a statistically significant increase and higher than in some other Western countries such as France.
+In 2014 multiple births were 1.5% of all births and had been around this figure for a decade.
+This was a statistically significant increase and the proportion was higher than in some other Western countries, such as France.

 Couples who conceived children outside marriage often got married before the birth – a trend which peaked during the post-Second World War baby-boom years.
 Adoption was a common outcome when marriage did not take place.

 This changed over the last decades of the 20th century.
 In 1962, 8% of babies were born outside of marriage.
-This figure increased to 23% in 1982 and 44% in 2002.
+The proportion increased to 23% in 1982 and 44% in 2002.
 By 2015 it was 47%.
-In many cases these babies had parents who were living together and bringing up their children, but were not formally married.
+In many cases the parents who were living together and bringing up their children jointly, but were not formally married.